How Can You Tell If Your Grant Proposal Is Any Good?

 Another task you need to complete early in the proposal process is to recruit reviewers.
 If you are writing the proposal, you cannot evaluate how well the proposal responds to the solicitation.
 For an objective review, you need someone with fresh, unbiased eyes to look at what you’ve written.

-Ideally, try to recruit at least two people to review one or more drafts of your proposal plus the final version you intend to submit.
-If you can recruit four or more reviewers, you may want to assign 1–2 reviewers per draft instead of having all the reviewers read every draft of the proposal.
+Ideally, try to recruit at least two people to review one or more drafts of your proposal, plus the final version you intend to submit.
+If you can recruit 4 or more reviewers, you may want to assign 1–2 reviewers per draft rather than have all reviewers read every draft of the proposal.

 To help you get the level of feedback you need, you may also want to employ a feedback form.

-To create the feedback form, one option is to create a table that lists the questions you would like the reviewers to answer in the first column.
+To create the feedback form, one option is to use a table with the questions you want reviewers to answer in the first column.
 In the subsequent columns, you can reference information such as the relevant page numbers of the proposal and FOA.

 Here’s an example of what such a review form might look like:

 There’s no right or wrong way to structure the feedback form.
-In the example above, the questions are asking the reviewers to focus on areas of the proposal where you’re not sure if what you’ve written is clear and comprehensive enough.
-By citing the relevant pages of the solicitation, the hope is that reviewers will refer to the solicitation before responding to the questions, although it’s not absolutely necessary for them to do so to provide useful feedback.
+In the example above, the questions ask reviewers to focus on areas of the proposal where you’re not sure whether what you’ve written is clear and comprehensive enough.
+By citing the relevant pages of the solicitation, it's hoped that reviewers will consult it before responding to the questions, although it’s not necessary for them to do so to provide useful feedback.

 This Q&A format can work particularly well for early proposal drafts when you need to know if you’re moving in the right direction.